• Latest

 The government has pledged continued support through infrastructure development, capacity building, and improved access to conservation areas, including road upgrades in tourism corridors such as Kabale–Ruhija and Buhoma.

-The report further stresses the importance of public engagement and evidence-based decision-making, urging stakeholders—from government and investors to communities and learners—to actively use its findings.
+The report stresses the importance of public engagement and evidence-based decision-making, urging stakeholders—from government and investors to communities and learners—to actively use its findings.

 Tags: Conservation ReportDr James MusinguziJames KalemaSoftPowerSoftPower NewsState of Wildlife Resources ReportTom ButimeTop Uganda NewsUganda Wildlife AuthorityUWA